In other words, would a Reagan-type tax cut in 2008 have

 Where did our real potential GDP go?

 I don't know.
-It should have recovered during the economic expansion of 2001 to 2008.
+It should have recovered to at least 1990s levels during the economic expansion of 2002 to 2007.
 We even had a war as fiscal stimulus!
-Real potential GDP should have grown from 2012 to 2020.
+Real potential GDP should have grown for some interval during the years 2012 to 2020 prior to COVID19.

 Hi Ellie.
 Hope the new job since 2016 worked out ok for you!